Kuznetsov’s 4-point night helps Capitals beat Golden Knights

 Kuznetsov assisted on two goals by Alex Ovechkin and one by Nicklas Backstrom and scored his own on the power play.
 The leading scorer in the Cup Final with eight points in five games, Kuznetsov has seven points through the defending champions’ first three games of the regular season.

-Braden Holtby stopped 29 of 31 shots and bailed out his teammates during an especially sloppy second period.
+Braden Holtby, who made “the save” with his stick in Game 2 of the Final, stopped 29 of 31 shots and bailed out his teammates during an especially sloppy second period.
 Holtby allowed goals to Cody Eakin in the second period and Reilly Smith in the third.

+“We’ve played against them enough to know that they’re going to come at some point,” Holtby said.
+“It’s a matter of keeping your cool and not getting frustrated.
+You need a couple big plays, be it blocks or saves or guys getting the puck out.”

 - East